 I have an idea I can explain in 10 minutes that can help [company] get it’s next 100 best customers.

-I recently used this idea to help our client [recent project/prospect’s competitor] almost triple their monthly run rate.
+I recently used this idea to help our client [RECENT PROJECT/PROSPECT’S COMPETITOR] almost triple their monthly run rate.

-[first name], let’s schedule a quick 10-minute call so I can share this idea with you.
+[FIRST-NAME], let’s schedule a quick 10-minute call so I can share this idea with you.
 What works best for you?

 Subject Line: Opportunities Abound

 Theory: This technique tends to work well based on perception vs. reality.
-When a salesperson mentions to a new prospect that they are reaching out because some in their organization who is higher up in rank has asked the sales person to make contact, the prospect gets a boost of flattery and is more likely to respond and/or make time.
-The more you can make the prospect feel special and unique the farther you will get.
+When a salesperson mentions to a new prospect that they are reaching out because some in their organization who is higher up in rank has asked the salesperson to make contact, the prospect gets a boost of flattery and is more likely to respond and/or make time.
+The more you can make the prospect feel special and unique, the farther you will get.

 Subject Line: My manager, [first/last], ask me to get in touch

-My CSO, [first/last] asked that I reach out to you (see below)
+My CSO, [FIRST/LAST] asked that I reach out to you (see below).

 Do you have a few minutes for a call this week or next so I can get back to my manager?

-Theory: This technique is for when you have direct contact to an individual either because of your own efforts to confirm or through someone else.
-If referred by a mutual contact be aware of the relationships and use kid gloves.
+Theory: This technique is for when you have direct contact with an individual either because of your own efforts to confirm or through someone else.
+If referred by a mutual contact, be aware of the relationships and use kid gloves.
 It is always much easier to secure a meeting when a personal relationship is involved.
 You will be granted a professional courtesy due to the referral by someone this person knows.

 Subject Line: Active follower of your work

-I hope you don’t mind the direct contact but I love [product name] (been a customer for several months) and I’m also a big fan of your blog.
+I hope you don’t mind the direct contact, but I love [product name] (been a customer for several months), and I’m also a big fan of your blog.

-I made a demo for you based on the previous post by [link] to you show you what it might look like: [link]
+I made a demo for you based on the previous post by [LINK] to you show you what it might look like: [LINK]

 Is this something you guys would be interested in?

 Theory: This form provides the opportunity for a short bulleted list of key points.
-This is helpful so that you don’t have to write a long winded email of 500 words but rather select the most important messages and present them in such a way that the most critical messages can be showcased at the top.
+This is helpful so that you don’t have to write a long-winded email of 500 words but rather select the most important messages and present them in such a way that the most critical messages can be showcased at the top.
 This form also enables a variety of messages that would be most appealing to the audience and switch it up quite quickly when needed.